-The Legal Framework on Liability for Environmental Damage (Decree-Law 147/2008 of 29 of July) establishes environmental liability rules designed to repair the damage caused to the environment itself.
-This damage includes: (i) damage caused to protected species and natural habitats; (ii) damage to water; and

-(iii) damage to the soil.
+The Legal Framework on Liability for Environmental Damage (Decree-Law 147/2008 of 29 of July, "Environmental Liability Law") establishes environmental liability rules designed to repair significant damage caused to the environment itself.
+This damage includes: (i) damage caused to protected species and natural habitats; (ii) damage to water; and (iii) damage to the soil, which corresponds to any soil contamination that creates a significant risk to human health.
 When an operator causes or is in imminent danger of causing these types of damage, this legislation requires the adoption of preventive and/or remedial measures, and their payment by the operator in question.